stevebaeyen/stevebaeyen.github.io/_posts/2025-07-27-bioinformatics-terminal-workflow.md

 ### Why WSL2?

 The **Windows Subsystem for Linux (WSL2)** is a game-changer for bioinformatics on Windows.
-It provides a full Linux kernel, allowing me to run native Linux applications and tools directly on my Windows machine.
+It provides a full Linux kernel, allowing me to run native Linux applications and tools directly on my Windows machine (without the overhead of a VM).
 This setup eliminates the need for dual-booting or using virtual machines, making it easy to switch between GUI applications and command-line tools.
+With WSL2, you can even run Linux GUI applications alongside Windows apps, providing a seamless experience.

 It's ideal for combining GUI apps (e.g., VSCode, Excel) with command-line tools (e.g., `snakemake`, `blast`, `samtools`).
 You can install WSL2 by following the [official guide](https://learn.microsoft.com/en-us/windows/wsl/install) or even better through the Microsoft Store.
 You can choose Ubuntu or any other preferred distribution.
 You can also access your windows files from WSL2 at `/mnt/c/` and see you WSL2 files in Windows in the windows file explorer.